zhongwm/cable/README.md

 You have a series of remote task to deal with? no problem.
 And connections are reused by multiple tasks for same machine.

-A dsl to represent composite ssh tasks.
+A DSL to represent composite ssh tasks.

 #### Simple ssh task